Teaching of Psychology (ToP) Website

 Davis, B. G. (2009).
 Tools for teaching (2nd ed.).
 San Francisco, CA: Jossey-Bass.
 This text can be checked out in the main office.
 Please see Robin to check out a copy overnight.
 In addition, the readings are available in PDF format in a UA Box folder entitled "Teaching of Psychology."
 Please contact me if you do not have access.

 A collection of required readings is available online.
 Additional readings may be assigned during the semester.
 Please consult the schedule for titles and dates.

-I have provided you with an instructor copy of the text.
 For students, this text may be purchased in hard copy from local bookstores and is also available for rental through the UA Supply Store.
 It may also be purchased from W. W. Norton as an eBook, paperback, or hardcover.
 The various textbook options are priced differently.
 I would recommend the eBook given the pricing differential for students.